dlittle-source/Deployed-LAMP-Stack-on-AWS/README.md

 **Deployment Steps:**

-**Virtual Private Cloud (VPC):**
+1. **Virtual Private Cloud (VPC):**

-1. Configured a VPC with public and private subnets across three availability zones for enhanced reliability and fault tolerance.
+  - Configured a VPC with public and private subnets across three availability zones for enhanced reliability and fault tolerance.

+2. **Internet Gateway:**
-2. Deployed an Internet Gateway to facilitate connectivity between VPC instances and the wider Internet.
+  - Deployed an Internet Gateway to facilitate connectivity between VPC instances and the wider Internet.

+3. **Security Groups:**
-3. Established Security Groups as a network firewall mechanism to control traffic to EC2 instances.
+  - Established Security Groups as a network firewall mechanism to control traffic to EC2 instances.

+4. **Availability Zones:**
-4. Leveraged 3 Availability Zones to enhance system reliability and fault tolerance.
+  - Leveraged 3 Availability Zones to enhance system reliability and fault tolerance.

 5. Utilized Public Subnets for infrastructure components like the NAT Gateway and Application Load Balancer.